ngmor/catch_ros2/catch_ros2/examples/README.md

 ```

 ### Utilities
+`catch_ros2` provides some utility functions for unit testing in ROS 2.

+- [Arguments](../include/catch_ros2/arguments.hpp) - utilities for handling command line arguments.
+  - `SimulateArgs` - allows you to pass in a string or vector of strings representing command line arguments to create simulated `argc` and `argv` values to pass into functions or `rclcpp::init()`.
+  - `SplitROSArgs` - removes ROS arguments from an input `argc` and `argv`, so these arguments won't cause problems for other functions (like Catch2 sessions).
+  - `tokenize` - splits a command line string into a vector of strings, ignoring whitespace in quotation marks.

 ## Selecting a main function
 There are three options for a main function when using `catch_ros2`.
-Which is option is selected depends on which library you link your target to - you should only link to one.
+Which option is selected depends on which library you link your target to - you should only link to one.

 ### 1. Default Node Main
-This node main function (defined [here](../src/main.cpp)) is good for writing ROS 2 test nodes that use Catch2 (ex: for integration tests).
+This test node main function (defined [here](../src/main.cpp)) is good for writing ROS 2 test nodes that use Catch2 (ex: for integration tests).
 It initializes the ROS context with the input arguments, removes the ROS arguments from the input list, runs the Catch session, then shuts down ROS.

 You can use this main by linking to `catch_ros2::catch_ros2_with_node_main`:
 ```